praeclarum/praeclarum.github.io/_drafts/2018-08-09-oops-i-wrote-a-c-compiler.md

 This time I reopened the code reluctantly, without hubris, mostly curious to see what I would find.

-I was pleasantly suprised to see how much ground I had covered so long ago.
+I was pleasantly surprised to see how much ground I had covered so long ago.
 I also realized that my memory betrayed me - the compiler had some serious defects (no support for strings as a prime example) and that it was going to be a lot of work to finish it.
 I remembered why I stopped 8 years ago.